top of page

 Copper Toxicosis (Accumulating) is a new test designed by Embark Veterinary in May 2024.

-For dogs tested prior to May 2024, their results would not include this new test and may also come back as carrying this variant.
-The only way to be sure is to pay for another kit and have the dog re-tested.
+For dogs tested prior to May 2024, Embark results would not have included this new test and may later come back as carrying this variant.
+The only way to test would be to have dogs tested prior to May 2024, re-tested.

 Embark's advice 12 June 2024: "We do not recommend breeding decisions are based on this result alone at this time.
-We recommend considering other factors such as temperament, structure and other health testing results, when deciding whether to breed.
-As an added precaution, selecting a mate that has no copies of the variant would be prudent."
+We recommend considering other factors such as temperament, structure and other health testing results, when deciding whether to breed."

 Link to Embark's website about the variant